aleph2c/miros/docs/_sources/zero_to_one.rst.txt

   callback function should be called if it doesn't know what to do with a given event.
 This other function, can be thought of as a lower terrace.

+  The bartenders are named arrows on the HSM diagram.

-  The bartender represents an if-elif clause that matches the name of the event given to that function.
+  The bartender also represents an if-elif clause that matches the name of the event given to that function.

 She will continue to climb down the terraces until she comes to the edge of the universe.
 If she can't find a bartender who can answer her question, she will